everx-labs/TestSuite4/README.md

-# TestSuite4 0.4.1
+# TestSuite4 0.5.0a

 [![Chat on Telegram](https://img.shields.io/badge/chat-on%20telegram-9cf.svg)](https://t.me/ton_ts4)

-TestSuite4 is a framework designed to simplify development and testing of TON Contracts.
+TestSuite4 is a framework designed to simplify development and testing of Everscale (formerly known as Free TON) Contracts.
 It contains lightweight blockchain emulator making it easy to develop contracts in a TDD-friendly style.

 ## Features: